 - Pie Crust: You need one 9-inch pie crust for this recipe.
 I use my recipe for homemade pie crust.
 My recipe makes 2 pie crusts, so you can either opt to prepare the full recipe and freeze half the dough to use in the future or cut the recipe in half.
 Alternatively, you can use a refrigerated pie dough sheet and shape as directed OR use a frozen 9-inch deep pie crust, and allow the crust to thaw for 15 minutes before proceeding with the recipe.

-- Apples: I use both granny smith and golden delicious apples.
+- Apples: For the best apple pie filling, you want to use both Granny Smith and golden delicious apples.
 The granny smith apples are tart, while the golden delicious apples are sweet and the combination creates the most delicious, balanced apple pie filling.
-You really want to use both varieties of apples for the best pie.
+You want to use both varieties of apples for the best pie.

 - Sugar: This recipe uses both granulated and brown sugar.
-Granulated sugar is the best choice for the apple pie filling as it will dissolve as the pie bakes.
+Granulated sugar is the best choice for the apple pie filling as it will dissolve as it bakes.
 Brown sugar is the best sweetener for the streusel as it gives the crumble a nice caramel flavor.

 - Lemon Juice: Lemon juice will help to prevent the apples from browning and add a nice acidic balance to the sweet apple pie filling.